jkempf42/kube-volttron/cluster-config/README.md

 	kubeadm join <control-plane-host>:<control-plane-port> --token <token> --discovery-token-ca-cert-hash sha256:<hash>

-Create a shell script file on `gateway-node` in `kube-volttron/cluster-config` called `join.sh` with the first line `#! /bin/bash` and copy the `kubeadm join` command into it since we will use this shortly to join the `gateway-node` to the `central-node` control plane.
-Make the file executable with `chmod a+x join.sh` so it can run as a shell script.
+Since we will use the `kubeadm join` shortly to join the `gateway-node` to the `central-node` control plane, create a shell script file on `gateway-node` in `kube-volttron/cluster-config` called `join.sh` with the first line `#! /bin/bash` and copy the `kubeadm join` command into it.
+Add `--cri-socket=unix:///var/run/containerd/containerd.sock` at the end of the second line, save and exit the editor Make the file executable with `chmod a+x join.sh` so it can run as a shell script.

 To start using your cluster as a nonroot user,